deakinmt/entsoe_outage_models/README.md

 TO DO
 ---
-[x] how to most suitably load in the require production data [ ] add an option if the installed_prod has not been saved [x] check we have all countries
+[x] how to most suitably load in the require production data [x] check we have all countries
 [x] check if vvmult should be used
 [x] checksums on all country outputs
-[ ] checksums on intermediate outputs (e.g., vvmult)
-[x] exploring individual generator output errors (e.g., FR moF/moP ii=5) [ ] exploring the flat period GB Xmas 2017
+[x] exploring individual generator output errors (e.g., FR moF/moP ii=5) [x] exploring the flat period GB Xmas 2017
 [x] exploring the errors in GB data
 [x] exploring the negative values in the IE data
 [x] exploring discontinuity in DE, NL data